Lookism: Empirical support

 Research indicates that more attractive individuals are at greater risk of being a victim of crime due to being involved in more social interaction, increasing their risk of exposure.
 Greater physical attractiveness can also lead individuals to be at greater risk of sexual abuse, regardless of gender.

 Some writers have examined this phenomenon among gay men.
-According to the block quote on page 117 of a 2004 work by Todd Morrison, author Michelangelo Signorile (in a 1997 overview of contemporary trends in the gay male community) described "body fascism" asthe setting of a rigid set of standards of physical beauty that pressures everyone within a particular group to conform to them.
+According to Todd Morrison, author Michelangelo Signorile (in a 1997 overview of contemporary trends in the gay male community) described "body fascism" asthe setting of a rigid set of standards of physical beauty that pressures everyone within a particular group to conform to them.
 Any person who doesn't meet those very specific standards is deemed physically unattractive and sexually undesirable.
 In a culture in which the physical body is held in such high esteem and given such power, body fascism then not only deems those who don't or can't conform to be sexually less desirable, but in the extreme – sometimes dubbed "looksism" – also deems an individual completely worthless as a person, based solely on his exterior.
 In this sense it is not unlike racism or sexism or homophobia itself. ... (p.
 28)An October 2020 paper from University of Memphis examined the effects of instructors' attractiveness on student evaluations of their teaching.

 A 2021 study on the effects of the wearing of facemasks in the hospitality industry corroborated existing findings on the correlation between perceived physical attractiveness of frontline workers and customer satisfaction.
 The study found that the wearing of facemasks by hospitality employees minimized the effects of their actual attractiveness on reported customer satisfaction, leveling off the playing field between average-looking employees and attractive-looking employees.

 A 2023 study found that attractive victims of intimate partner violence are viewed as being more credible compared to less attractive victims.

-In dating

-Each male and female was rated by 2,683 women and 1,371 men, respectively.
-People strongly agree about very unattractive people being unattractive.
-One can see that people agree less about average looking people.
-Women seem to disagree more, i.e. their standard deviations are consistently slightly higher, but this could be e.g. due to more racial homophily.